chainify/nolik/README.md

 # Nolik

-Nolik is a protocol that allows to send data from peer to peer without a third party.
+Nolik is a protocol that allows sending data from peer to peer without a third party.
-To achieve that the protocol uses the combination of Blockchain and IPFS technologies.
+The protocol uses a combination of Blockchain and IPFS technologies.
-The blockchain is build based on a [Substrate framework](https://github.com/chainify/substrate-nolik-dev.git) with a custom [pallet](https://github.com/chainify/pallet-nolik.git).
+The blockchain is built based on a [Substrate framework](https://github.com/chainify/substrate-nolik-dev.git) with a custom [pallet](https://github.com/chainify/pallet-nolik.git).
-The project supported by Web3 Foundation Grant program.
+The project is supported by the Web3 Foundation Grant program.
-To know more about the protocol feel free to check the [grant application](https://github.com/w3f/Grants-Program/blob/master/applications/Nolik.md) documentation.
+Feel free to check the [grant application](https://github.com/w3f/Grants-Program/blob/master/applications/Nolik.md) documentation to know more about the protocol.

-To interact with the node, send and receive messages use [nolik-cli](https://github.com/chainify/nolik-cli.git) app.
+To interact with the node, send and receive data use [nolik-cli](https://github.com/chainify/nolik-cli.git) app.

 ### Important disclosure
 This project is still in the development phase.
-At this point it can be used as a proof of concept.
+At this point, it is a working proof of concept.
 Feel free to try it out, but use it at your own risk.